It is with deep regret that we advise of the passing of Les Clifton.

-All members are welcome, so come and join in the current games, or learn some new ones.
+Why not come along and enjoy a pleasant evening of cards and join in the current games, or learn some new ones.

 The Club now has a Facebook page which can be found by searching for Swindon Bowls Club.